-In addition to our Sunday services, we hold monthly evening Vesper services, usually once every other month on at Thursday at 6:45 PM.
+In addition to our Sunday services, we often hold evening Vesper services, usually once every other month on at Thursday at 6:45 PM.
 These are quieter, theme-based services designed to be a nice, quiet ending to a busy day.

 Exploring the First Parish Church of Stow and Acton (FPC)

 If you are you interested in learning more about our church, or you have questions about Unitarian Universalism, we can provide the answers in our Newcomers Coffee Hour.
-These are held in the Parlor, usually one Sunday per month following the church service.
-This is a wonderful opportunity to meet our Interim Minister, Tracey Robinson-Harris, and to ask her any questions you might have about our religion or FPC.
-Extended child care will be offered during this time.
+These are held in the Parlor (behind the Sanctuary), usually one Sunday per month following the church service.
+This is a wonderful opportunity to meet our Minister, Dr. Cynthia Landrum, and to ask her any questions you might have about our religion or FPC.
+Extended child care will be available during this time.

 We also encourage everyone who is interested in exploring membership to attend our popular UU Journey class that is facilitated by our minister.
 Several of our committee chairpersons participate as well.
 This 4-week class provides a chance to reflect on your individual spiritual journey, as well as learn about the history of Unitarian Universalism, discuss Unitarian Universalist beliefs, and learn more about our congregation.
 The emphasis is on fun, information, and getting to know other people who are new to the church.
 The UU Journey class is offered several times during the regular church year.